Numerical evaluation of orientation averages and its application to molecular physics: Introduction

-Within the context of molecular physics, numerical orientation averaging is not commonly addressed.
-As a consequence, it is easy to overlook specialized and highly efficient averaging procedures that could substantially reduce computational effort compared to the often employed equidistant sampling.
-The absence of a common database for spherical quadratures further complicates method selection.
+In molecular physics, numerical orientation averaging is not commonly addressed.
+Consequently, it is easy to overlook specialized and highly efficient averaging procedures that could substantially reduce computational effort compared to the often employed equidistant sampling.
+The absence of a comprehensive database for spherical quadratures further complicates method selection.

-Here, we review and compare several methods for integrating over Euler angles, aiming to facilitate the choice of the best averaging method.
-We provide general recommendations based on the properties of the integrand and the desired precision.
-The key factors determining the difficulty of evaluating an orientation average are the number of Euler angles and the anisotropy of the integrand.
+Here, we compare several methods for integrating over Euler angles, providing general recommendations based on the properties of the integrand and the desired precision to facilitate the choice of the best quadrature method.
+The difficulty of evaluating an orientation average largely depends on the number of Euler angles and the anisotropy of the integrand.
 We illustrate this through examples from state-of-the-art research in molecular physics.
 Specifically, we discuss how the symmetries of molecular systems and the properties of light-matter interactions manifest in the orientation dependence of angle-resolved photoelectron spectra and circular dichroism, both for randomly oriented and uniaxially oriented molecules.
 As an example for a three-angle orientation average we consider absorption circular dichroism with polarization-shaped laser pulses.

 We restrict our discussion to Euler angles, the standard parameterization in physics, acknowledging potential drawbacks that can be addressed by alternative representations \cite{Mayerhofer2005}.
 One such alternative is the use of unit quaternions, commonly applied in computer graphics, aviation, and robotics \cite{Coutsias1999,Rapaport2004,LaValle2006,Karney2007,PerezSala2013}.